Christopher Bell (racing driver)'s Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Christopher Bell (racing driver).

-Christopher Bell is a professional American stock car racing driver, currently competing full-time in the NASCAR Cup Series for Joe Gibbs Racing (JGR).
-He drives the No. 20 Toyota Camry XSE in the Cup Series and part-time the No. 19 Toyota GR Supra for JGR in the NASCAR O'Reilly Auto Parts Series.
-A significant achievement in his career is winning the 2017 NASCAR Camping World Truck Series Championship.
+Christopher Bell is an American professional stock car racing driver currently competing full-time in the NASCAR Cup Series for Joe Gibbs Racing (JGR).
+He drives the No. 20 Toyota Camry XSE in that series and also participates part-time in the NASCAR O'Reilly Auto Parts Series in the No. 19 Toyota GR Supra for JGR and part-time in the NASCAR Craftsman Truck Series in the No. 62 Toyota Tundra TRD for Halmar-Friesen Racing.
+Bell is notably the 2017 NASCAR Camping World Truck Series Champion.

 2010: Lucas Oil ASCS2 Championship

-In 2010, Christopher Bell earned the Lucas Oil ASCS2 Championship, marking an early milestone in his racing career.
+In 2010, Christopher Bell earned the Lucas Oil ASCS2 Championship, marking an early achievement in his racing career.

-In 2011, Christopher Bell won the 66 Mike Phillips Memorial micro-sprint car race, adding to his early racing achievements.
+In 2011, Christopher Bell won the 66 Mike Phillips Memorial micro-sprint car race, adding to his early successes in racing.

 November 17, 2017: 2017 Truck Series Championship

-On November 17, 2017, Christopher Bell won the 2017 Truck Series championship by finishing second to Chase Briscoe and being the highest-finishing Championship 4 driver.
-He concluded the season with five wins, fifteen top-fives, and 21 top-tens.
+On November 17, 2017, Christopher Bell won the 2017 Truck Series championship by finishing second to Chase Briscoe and being the best finisher among the Championship 4.

-On November 10, 2018, Christopher Bell won at ISM Raceway, advancing to the Championship 4 after needing a win.
-He finished eleventh at Homestead and fourth in points for the season.
+On November 10, 2018, Christopher Bell won at the ISM Raceway, advancing to the Championship 4.

-In 2018, Christopher Bell won the Chili Bowl again, marking his second win in the event.
+In 2018, Christopher Bell won the Chili Bowl.

 August 13, 2019: First World of Outlaws Win